 Meals to Heal is dedicated to making the lives of cancer patients and their caregivers easier and less stressful by providing services which relieve them of the significant time, energy and worry associated with ensuring proper nutrition for themselves and their loved ones.

 Bryan Janeczko, Culinary Operations and Business Consultant.
 Bryan has over 15 years of proven leadership, strategy and business development experience.
 His core expertise is in executing business development and infrastructure integration strategies to build business units profitably and enhance efficiency, from wellness initiatives to start up enterprises.
 He co-founded NuKitchen, an online food retailer serving healthy and delicious prepared meals.
 Starting from the ground up in New York City, he built the company into a multimillion-dollar business serving influential residents and celebrities, who helped solidify NuKitchen’s reputation.
 In late 2008 the business was sold to Nutrisystem, a national weight-loss company.
 He then served as Vice President of Fresh Food at Nutrisystem, overseeing the integration of NuKitchen.
 In addition, through his efforts in the nonprofit world, Bryan has been able to help build and grow businesses across this nation as an active board member of the Entrepreneur’s Organization (EO) and StartOut.
 Bryan is also a member of the Meals-to-Heal Advisory Board.
 Bryan holds an MBA from NYU’s Stern School of Business.

 Jessica A. Iannotta, MS, RD, CSO, CDN, Chief Operating Officer.
 Jessica is a registered dietitian and certified specialist in oncology nutrition (CSO).
 She studied nutrition at Cornell University and completed her dietetic internship at NewYork Presbyterian Weill Cornell Medical Center.
 She obtained her Master’s degree through the University of Medicine and Dentistry of New Jersey.
-Jessica has worked in inpatient and outpatient oncology settings since 2001 and currently works part time at North Shore-LIJ Monter Cancer Center.
+Jessica has worked in inpatient and outpatient oncology settings since 2001 in the North Shore-LIJ Health System.
 Jessica is in charge of all operations including clinical and culinary operations ranging from menu development to evidence-based website content, relationships with registered dieticians and social workers and developing processes and protocols for intake, management and outcomes analysis of patients.